OSC/Open-OnDemand/README.md

 * Git 1.9

 In this tutorial scl (RedHat Software Collections) packages happen to be installed at `/opt/rh`.
+This tutorial is also done from an account that has sudo access but is not root.

 Enable the SCL location to pull rpms from: